gupta-siddhartha/PLUTOv4.2-CRHD/README.md

 How to turn on CR-HD module

-(or you can jump to Test Run section)
+(or you can jump into the Test Run section)

 ==================================

-Use of CR-HD module is as easy as other modules in PLUTO.
+CR-HD module is as easy as other modules in PLUTO.
 Follow steps 1 - 9.

 >>Step 1: python $PLUTO_DIR/setup.py

 >>Step 2: Setup problem

+>>Step 3:

->>Step 3: PHYSICS HD        and
+PHYSICS HD        and

 USER_DEF_PARAMETERS   1